Ten years ago we moved to Lebanon. There was a culture clash.

 Before leaving, my friends, my teachers, everyone were asking me how I was going to live… In the desert.
 Call it mis-education, I find “media sensational craving” more accurate.
 Over the years they were fed with this image of Lebanon: the war zone in a desert.
 All they could see were the terrorists — the trash, the disgusting.
 Why look under the cover?
 Who are they, culture fans, tourists?
 Then it hit me!

 After my first summer in Lebanon my ideas changed: I wanted to stay.
 What was supposed to be a simple vacation turned into a life changing event.
 There was no desert, I was presented with a wonderful mountain chains.
 I would spend my days at the beach with pretty girls in bikini and people having an enjoyable time.
 I couldn’t notice the “high” amount of inter-family marriages, the women in burka or hijab.
-I only encountered veils when going to Tripoli, which resembled Alibaba’s cavern, full of hidden treasures and merchants.
+I only encountered veils when going to Tripoli, they were wearing them with their own charms, a place resembling Alibaba’s cavern, full of hidden treasures and merchants.
 My visit to historical sites were fabulous, a travel through time.
 At the diner table we ate like kings the most tasty and healthy food I’ve ever tasted.
 The generosity of the portions and the amount of vegetables served were surprisingly abundant.

 In sum, the country was paradise… At least from the eyes of a tourist.